bitsblocks/crypto-bubbles/index.md

 oligopoly: using its market power to jack up prices, fees for transactions and increase its profit margins.
-Indeed, as concentration of mining has increased over the last year transaction costs of crypto – as measured by miners’ fees divided by number of transactions – have skyrocketed.
+Indeed, as concentration of mining has increased over the last year transaction costs of crypto – as measured by miners' fees divided by number of transactions – have skyrocketed.